ml27299/lit-cli/README.md

 [license]: https://github.com/ml27299/lit-cli/blob/master/LICENSE

-The lit cli can be used to build modular applications utilizing an architecture built around hard links and git submodules.
-This cli extends the git cli so that the commands are indistinguishable.
-Hard links and git submodules are not a requirement for an application to use the lit cli, but the lit cli excels at managing applications that have submodules or hard linking
+The lit cli manages git submodules and/or hard linked files.
+Its usefull when building modular applications that utilize an architecture built around git submodules.
+The cli extends the git cli so that the commands supplied are indistinguishable.
+With interactive mode, you get percision control over what commands are supplied to each submodule and with a simpe configuration file(TOML formatted) you can easily add submodules or hard link file(s) to various destionations within an application.

 ## Install